 Psi Chi Honor Society Membership:

-NOTE: requirements may vary from chapter to chapter, so they are different for UNL than what is listed on the national application form:
+Requirements for membership in the UNL chapter are as follows.
+NOTE: Requirements may vary from chapter to chapter, so they are different for UNL from what is listed on the national application form.

 - Sophomore standing or higher